pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight.hbs.md

 ## <a id='synopsis'></a>Synopsis

 This CLI plug-in is used to post data and query the Supply Chain Security Tools - Store through its secure REST API.
-Source commit and image vulnerability reports can be uploaded using CycloneDX format (XML and JSON) and SPDX format (JSON).
+Source commit and image vulnerability reports can be uploaded using CycloneDX format, XML and JSON and SPDX format JSON.
 Source commit, image, package, and vulnerabilities can be queried and outputted in CycloneDX XML, JSON, and human-readable text formats.

 ## <a id='options'></a>Options